Liverpool vs Manchester City: Lineups, prediction, team news, odds, watch

 Manchester City team news, injuries, projected lineup

-Ilkay Gundogan is out until after the international break with a thigh injury, while Oleksandr Zinchenko could return.
+Ilkay Gundogan is out until after the international break with a thigh injury, while Oleksandr Zinchenko remains out.
 Benjamin Mendy remains suspended by the club.

 —– Ederson —–